PurpleBooth/go-zkillboard-redisq/README.md

 The continuous listen endpoint is largely there for simple apps, and I expect you will need to create your own variant to achieve what you'd like for more expressive apps.

+More detailed documentation can be found in the [godoc](https://godoc.org/github.com/PurpleBooth/go-zkillboard-redisq/zkillboard-redisq)

 ## Demo Client

 ```bash